DevExpress/devextreme-demos/JSDemos/Demos/Toast/Stack/description.md

 ## Specify Direction

 The `direction` field specifies two options: which way the notification stack grows and whether new notifications appear at the end or in the beginning of the line.
-That's why you'll see pairs of values such as *'up'* and *'up-reverse'*.
+That's why you'll see pairs of values such as *'up-push'* and *'up-stack'*.

-- *'up'*
+- *'up-push'*
 New toasts push the previous toasts upwards.

-- *'up-reverse'*
+- *'up-stack'*
 Toasts stack on top of each other.

 ## Hide Toasts